harvard-lil/perma/install.md

     $ STATIC_DEPS=true pip install lxml

-### MySQL
+### Database installation

 You'll need a Django friendly database.
+SQLite is not currently supported.
+We recommend MySQL.

 If you want to use MySQL, something like the following can be used to create a new user and a new database:

 	mysql -u root -psomepasshere
 	mysql> create database perma character set utf8; grant all on perma.* to perma@'localhost' identified by 'perma';